Canada must do more to thwart radical threat, security officials say

 Royal Canadian Mounted Police Commissioner Bob Paulson said last week's killings in Ottawa and outside Montreal, which he said appeared to be carried out with minimal planning or preparation, show the nation faces a "serious" threat.

-"While we are facing this threat at home, we must focus our efforts on preventing individuals traveling abroad to commit acts of terrorism," Paulson said.
-"Preventing the individuals from traveling is critical.
+"While we are facing this threat at home, we must focus our efforts on preventing individuals travelling abroad to commit acts of terrorism," Paulson said.
+"Preventing the individuals from travelling is critical.
 If these individuals return with training and/or battle experience, they pose an even greater threat to Canada and our allies."

 Paulson's remarks followed the fatal shooting on Wednesday of a Canadian soldier standing guard at an Ottawa war memorial by a man who then charged into the Parliament building.
 Two days earlier, another man rammed two soldiers with his car near Montreal, killing one.